nova93/owlbear-coordinates-notes/TASKS.md

   - if I can figure out what what they should have done, why not just do it?
 - Add testing library (vitest + playwright if e2e is needed)
 - Add DrizzleORM, because :puke:
+- CSS styles for all markdown things under #formatted

 ## Ideas